 , the mention will be derogatory and boastful.
 More often than not, rather than be a "Take that!" to the disparaged show, it'll reflect even worse

-on the joker, it'll actually make a good production turn sour, and it makes a bad production look like a monumental act of hubris.
+on the joker making a good production turn sour, and a bad production look like a monumental act of hubris.
 It can be especially jarring (and often hilarious for reasons the producers didn't intend)

 , however, a "Take That" which is well-done and on-point can be enjoyable and satisfying to watch (even if mainly in a schedenfreude

 sense), and if the creator is particularly skilled then even the target

 might be willing to admit that the Take That had a point, or at least was Actually Pretty Funny

 "Take That" is something you hear a lot on DVD commentaries

 .
 Whenever the show gets to a gag that's at the expense of some real-life group(s), the commentator says, "Take that, celebrity / studio / organization / other target!"